 *** BEWARE OF WILDLIFE IN OUR COMMUNITY - A reminder to all residents and guests that feeding or harassing wildlife is prohibited by Florida law.
-Otters, including babies, have recently been reported in some ponds.
+A Florida Panther was recently seen and Otters, including babies, have recently been reported in some ponds.
 Of course many of our ponds are home to alligators.
 Otters, alligators, and most wildlife can get aggressive when approached especially if they have babies nearby.
 It is against Florida Law to feed alligators, raccoons, sandhill cranes, and most other wild animals.
+(Updated 5/29/19)

 *** PLEASE OBEY THE 20 MPH SPEED LIMIT AND STOP SIGNS - Exceeding the 20 MPH speed limit on our community streets continues to be a problem.
 Close calls involving both vehicles and pedestrians have been reported.
 All residents and their guests are expected to observe the 20 MPH speed limit and STOP at the posted stop signs.
 Help keep our streets safe for everyone.
 (Updated 11/7/2018)